 Conveyancing disbursements are the costs payable as part of a conveyancing transaction, incurred on your behalf, for example Stamp Duty or landlord fees.
 Legal fees are for the legal work carried out by the solicitor.

-Our solicitor's legal fees for buying or selling a house in Kenley are fixed, - for a standard conveyancing transaction, what we quote is what you pay
+Your solicitor's legal fees for buying or selling a house in Kenley are fixed, - for a standard conveyancing transaction, what you are quoted is what you pay

 Calculate the conveyancing fees for your Kenley sale or purchase

 Our online conveyancing fees calculator gives you a detailed fixed fee quote with a detailed breakdown of all fees, costs and disbursements for your Kenley sale or purchase.